Kushchii/currency-converter-app/README.md

 ## Aditional information

-Base currency always EUR.
-So you can get currency rates only in pair with EUR.
+The base currency is always EUR.
+So you can get currency rates only in pairs with EUR.

-**Avalieble currency for convert to:**
+**Available currency for convertation:**

 RUB, UAH, USD, INR